HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The **BV** instruction is typically used as a procedure return.
-The **B** instruction with a return link left in a general register, which can directly be used by this instruction to return to the location after the **B** instruction.
+The **B** instruction can leave a return link in a general register, which can directly be used by this instruction to return to the location after the **B** instruction.

 <!--------------------------------------------------------------------------------------------------------->